WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 addresses.
 A trap resulting from an access outside the target memory only occurs once the first byte that is outside the target is reached.
 Bytes written before the trap stay written.

+(Data are written as-if individual bytes were written, but various optimizations are possible that avoid writing only individual bytes.)

 ### `table.init`, `elem.drop`, and `table.copy` instructions